 Haidt doesn’t think there’s anything wrong with a university dedicating itself to social justice, just as long as it’s upfront about it.
 He just thinks that if it is upfront, it won’t have very many takers.
 This is because employers aren’t usually looking for people who know what’s politically correct.
 They’re looking for people who have a better than random chance of knowing what’s true.

-People trained at social justice universities like Yale get jobs at other social justice universities.
-People trained at the truth-seeking universities like the University of Chicago get jobs at other truth-seeking universities.
-Neither MSNBC nor Fox News recruits out of the University of Chicago.
-MSNBC recruits out of Yale, and it shows.
+People trained at social justice universities get jobs at other social justice universities.
+People trained at the truth-seeking universities get jobs at other truth-seeking universities.
+Neither MSNBC nor Fox News recruits out of the University of Chicago, and it shows.
 Fox News recruits out of Ronald Reagan Elementary, and it shows.

 The social network is currently engaged in what appears to be a winner-take-all culture war.
 It’s over bathrooms and pronouns, immigration and health care, gun control and abortion counseling … On the one side are the Alt-Right, who are, for now at least, united behind their new Fuhrer.
 On the other are the LGBTQQIP2SAAISA+, who are currently fighting amongst themselves about the politically correct ordering of these letters.
 Taking cover – because what else can they do? – are the Jonathan Haidts and Steven Pinkers, who can only wish a pox on both their houses.